CDMcGwire/othnell/src/pages/magic/index.md

 ## Enchanting

-Enchanting is the art of infusing inanimate objects with magical effects.
+Enchanting is the arte of infusing inanimate objects with magical effects.
 There are different fundamental methods, but they all abide the same core process.
 A source of power is drawn from the world and suffused into the target object, changing its nature.